holochain/docs-pages/src/what-is-holochain.md

 ## How do I build an application?

-Holochain has a microservice architecture, meaning it is made up of self-contained processes that can be combined into any type of fully featured application.
-These microservices are responsible for enforcing your application's core business rules.
+Holochain's tools encourage the creation of application backends as collections of [microservice](https://en.wikipedia.org/wiki/Microservices)-like code packages, each with its own domain of responsibility.
+These packages are responsible for enforcing your application's core business logic.
 They define the public API with which clients interact, as well as the validation rules for data.

-To build an application, you would write microservices in any language that compiles to [WebAssembly](https://webassembly.org/) bytecode.
+To build an application, you write back end code in any language that compiles to [WebAssembly](https://webassembly.org/) bytecode.
 Writing WASM by hand is challenging, so we've written a software development kit (SDK) for the [Rust programming language](https://rustlang.org).
 We do expect, however, to support more languages in the future!

-You can write clients for your application using any language, framework, and runtime you choose, as long as it can run on your users' devices and speak [JSON-RPC](https://en.wikipedia.org/wiki/JSON-RPC) over [WebSocket](https://en.wikipedia.org/wiki/WebSocket).
+You can write a UI for your application using any language, framework, and runtime you choose, as long as it can run on your users' devices and speak [JSON-RPC](https://en.wikipedia.org/wiki/JSON-RPC) over [WebSocket](https://en.wikipedia.org/wiki/WebSocket) to the user's locally running Holochain service.

 ## How do I deploy an application?

-Instead of provisioning and deploying your application on cloud instances, you will provide an installer for your users' devices.
-In the future, we'll also have an easy-to-use app store.
-Holochain's infrastructure scales with its user base, as each user brings their own resources and contributions to making the network more resilient.
+Instead of provisioning and deploying your application on cloud instances, you provide an installer for your users' devices.
+(In the future, we'll also have an easy-to-use app store.)
+Holochain's infrastructure scales with its user base, as each user brings enough resources for themselves and contributes a little extra to support network resilience.

 ## How is it built?